TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 ![](PlanGuides.png)

-As a basic rule add **forceliterals** hint(or **query.literals(true)**) for the single SQL statements and create a plan guides(with the OPTIMIZE FOR UNKNOWN hint) for the small SQL statements. **Forceliterals** usage can slow down your server.
+As a basic rule add **forceliterals** hint(or **query.literals(true)**) for the single SQL statements and create a plan guide(with the OPTIMIZE FOR UNKNOWN hint) for small SQL statements. **Forceliterals** usage can slow down your server.
 Check this [article](https://denistrunin.com/forceliterals-forcePlaceholders/) for the details.

 Determining which statements are affected by parameters sniffing also can be tricky.
 Often you analyse statements from the Top SQL output(see above), then compare the actual plan with the estimated plan and if they are different, check the XML representation of the actual plan.
-At the end of this XML you can find initial(sniffed) parameter values and based on them decide is that an issue and how it should be fixed.
+At the end of this XML you can find initial(sniffed) parameter values and basing on them decide is that an issue and how it should be fixed.

 ![](PlanValues.png)